vladbph/cymatix-doc/README.md

 RED - means that the project is NOT loaded

-GREEN - means that the project has been loaded in prodcution mdoe
+GREEN - means that the project has been loaded in production mode

 YELLOW - indicates that one of the project layer has been loaded, but not the whole project